hrguarinv/DeepLearning_CNN_examples/README.md

 # Deep Learning Image Classification Examples

 ## Overview
 This repository contains simple examples demonstrating the application of deep learning to both binary and multiple image classification tasks.
 The examples are implemented using Jupyter notebooks.
+Please note that content of the Jupyter notebook is in Portuguese.

 ## Project Structure
 - `cats-vs-dogs-binaryclassify-dl.ipynb`: Jupyter notebook for binary classification using images of cats and dogs.